FLink30/travelbook/README.md

 - Kotlin
 - Material 3
 - SQLite (Room persistence library)
-- Kotlin Corountine (Usefull library for Asynchronous Programming)
+- Kotlin Corountine (useful library for Asynchronous Programming)

-## TODOs:
+## TODOs
 Travelbook isn't production ready, it still has some bugs, that need to be fixed, features that should be implemented and the UX/UI should be optimized for a better usability:

 **Bugs:**